 Wells, G. (1987).
 The meaning makers: Children learning language and using language to learn.
 Hodder and Stoughton.

 ‘Teaching Mathematics Through Story: A creative approach for the early years’ draws on practical work with children, educators, parents, and professional storytellers.
 This book considers relationships between story and mathematics in picture books and provides guidance on how to construct oral mathematical storytelling experiences.
+(The book has now been translated into Korean).
 Audio files of mathematical storytelling by children and educators can be found under the support material link here.

 Audio recordings include: Dinosaur Blue Eggs; Good Night Gorilla; Little Lumpty; One City Two Brothers; Penguin (Child); Penguin (educator); The Elves and the Shoe Maker; The Enormous Turnip; The Greedy Triangle; and, Two of Everything.
 They are free to download.
 The craft of oral mathematical storytelling is made accessible through this text.